magento/devdocs/guides/v2.1/payments-integrations/base-integration/module-configuration.md

 - Magento_Sales module: to be able to get order details
 - Magento_Payment module: to use the Magento payment provider gateway infrastructure
 - Magento_Checkout module: to be able to add the new payment method to checkout.
-Though if you do not plan to use it on the storefront checkout, this dependency is not required.
+If you do not plan to use it on the storefront checkout, this dependency is not required.

 Specify these dependencies in your `composer.json` and `module.xml` files.